 Disproportionate burden and Improvements Road map for PDF's

 Some PDF documents created before December 2020 aren’t accessible to screen reader software.
 This doesn’t meet WCAG 2.1 success criteria.

-Converting all of the documents immediately would be a disproportionate burden within the meaning of the accessibility regulations, so we have put a plan in place to ensure these documents are made accessible over a period of time.
+Converting all of the documents immediately would be a disproportionate burden within the meaning of the accessibility regulations, so we have put a plan in place to ensure most of the documents are made accessible over a period of time.

-All non-compliant PDF documents will be replaced with HTML or an an accessible version before 31 December 2022.
-We will work in a chronological Order, starting with the oldest documents.
+Most non-compliant PDF documents will be replaced with HTML or an accessible version before 31 December 2022.
+We will work in chronological order, starting with the oldest documents.
 Priority will be given to those that require immediate attention and high traffic volume.